 Always Prohibited Securities Transactions

-The following Securities Transactions are prohibited and will not be authorized under any circumstances:
+The following Securities Transactions are prohibited.
+They will not be authorized under any circumstances.

 - Inside Information.
 Any transaction in Security while in possession of material nonpublic information regarding the Security or the issuer of the Security.

 - Market Manipulation.
 Transactions intended to raise, lower, or maintain any Security or create a false appearance of active trading.

 - Others.
 Any other transactions deemed by the Compliance Officer or a designee involve a conflict of interest, possible diversions of a corporate opportunity, or an appearance of impropriety.